 All the life insurance companies we work with are A-rated or better so it doesn’t matter too much which one you end up going with.
 They are all financially-stable and have excellent financial products.

 When you go through Quotacy’s quoting tool, you’ll be shown many different options to choose from.
 If you’re unsure which to go with, we recommend that you choose the least expensive one.
 Your agent will double-check behind the scenes that you’re paired with the company that will give you the best offer.

 How do I get life insurance?

 Here at Quotacy we make the process of getting life insurance as easy as possible.

 We don’t want you to have to give up your first born and a phone number just to get a term life insurance quote and we don’t want you to worry that your personal information will be sold to third parties.

 After getting your quote you can play around with our slider features.
 You can adjust your coverage amount, this is how much your beneficiaries would receive, and also how long you want coverage for.
 As you adjust these sliders your estimated cost is adjusted right along with you so you know exactly what you’re paying for (no hidden fees here!)
-There also is an easy-to-use needs analysis calculator to help you determine how much coverage you need.

-Once you select the insurance carrier you’d like to apply with, and complete your online submission, your dedicated team of agents and application coordinators at Quotacy will take it from there!
+Once you select the insurance carrier you’d like to apply with, and complete your online application, your dedicated team of agents and application coordinators at Quotacy will take it from there.
 We make sure you get the best coverage at the price you deserve and we’ll keep you informed every step of the way in whichever method of communication you prefer whether that be phone calls, texts, or e-mails.